-As a Postgraduate diploma student of Geo-information Science and Earth Observation at ITC you will focus on a specific field of interest, with multiple specializations to choose from.
-Each specialization contains a number of core courses that reflect its central concerns, and a Final Assignment project that reflects the specialisation’s inherent nature.
+As a Postgraduate diploma student of Geo-information Science and Earth Observation at ITC you will focus on a specific field of interest, with multiple specialisations to choose from.
+Each specialisation contains a number of core courses that reflect its central concerns, and a Final Assignment project that reflects the specialisation’s inherent nature.

 Academic level and background